stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_notification_strategy/05_qualified_notification_model.md

 notification with additional information about what has changed in the Model.

-with a more fine grained protocol informs the View about the details of the change by sending messages qualified with additional information about the change.
+with a more fine grained protocol informs the View about the details of the change by sending messages qualified with additional information about the change. parametrize the notify method to deliver information about the change the model has.

-OR parametrize the notify method to deliver information about the change the model has.
-Either the View register itself and lists which messages it is interested in (and only if this matches, the message is delivered) or it gets all messages and acts only on those who it is interested in.
+View gets all messages and acts only on those who it is interested in.

 Alternatively, fragment the Model into two model objects, so that the View can connect only to the part that is relevant.

-### Design

 Prevent a View refresh if
 the model changes on some information that is not displayed due to the state of the view Inform the View of what actually changed, instead of asking for a full refreshes

+### Design

+notify() gets called with a qualified flag specifying which change has occurred , the previous value and the new value

-To prevent excessive refreshes with multiple changes: pass a flag to update(), or accumulate changes on the view side and refresh only after a given amount of time has passed, or add to a queue the changes, then consume the queue until no more changes are needed, then force visual refresh.  notify() gets called with a qualified flag, the previous value and the new value.
+To prevent excessive refreshes with multiple changes: pass a flag to update(), or accumulate changes on the view side and refresh only after a given amount of time has passed, or add to a queue the changes, then consume the queue until no more changes are needed, then force visual refresh.

-notify() gets called with a qualified flag specifying which change has occurred , the previous value and the next value

-The view subscribes to specific events from the model, and receives notifications only when those events actually occur.

 case: Model changes, but not in the data relevat to the view.